Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "Considering that I'm not allowed anywhere near a cauldron or fairly much of anything as I recover, I'm yours, Aurora.
 Entirely.
 I have no other matters to attend to anymore.
 Just stupid therapy."

 Her face fell as it hit her like a punch to the gut.
-Circe.
+Circe!
 The Final Battle seemed like a lifetime ago.
-Like it had happened years before.
+Like it had happened decades before.
 Not just three months time.
 Her eyes glanced at his neck where she knew underneath his collar the deep scars were, the remnants of Nagini's attack that nearly— She looked away.
 Here she was going on about her stupid class, forgetting about his therapy sessions.

 "I'm sorry, Severus.
 I—"